siddhi-io/www/en/docs/docs/query-guide.md

 ### Filter

-Filters provide a way of filtering input stream events based on a specified condition.
-It accepts any type of condition including a combination of functions and/or attributes  that produces a Boolean result.
-Filters allow events to passthrough if the condition results in `true`, and drops if it results in a `false`.
+Filters filter events arriving on input streams based on specified conditions.
+They accept any type of condition including a combination of attributes, constants, functions, and others, that produces a Boolean result.
+Filters allow events to pass through if the condition results in `true`, and drops if it results in a `false`.

 **Purpose**

-Filter helps to select the events that are relevant for the processing and omit the ones that are not.
+Filter helps to select the events that are relevant for processing and omit the ones that are not.

 **Syntax**